NBCLab/nimare-paper/content/cbma.md

 # Here we delete the recent variables for the sake of reducing memory usage
 del mkda_kernel, kda_kernel, ale_kernel
 ```

-**Listing 3.** Example usage of available kernel transformers in NiMARE.

 +++